thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 # Compression

-TLS 1.3 does not have support for compression of application data traffic, as offered by previous versions of TLS.
+TLS 1.3 does not define compression of application data traffic, as offered by previous versions of TLS.
 Applications are therefore responsible for transmitting payloads that are either compressed or use a more efficient encoding otherwise.

 With regards to the handshake itself, various strategies have